keighl/Autoclave/README.md

 ### Format

-With Autoclave, you can chain multiple calls to `format()` which will produce multiple constraint sets for the same view dictionary.
-It's `addTo()` will add the produced constraints to a view.
+With Autoclave, you can chain multiple calls to `format()` which will produce multiple constraint sets for the same view dictionary. `addTo()` will add the produced constraints to a view.

 ```swift
 let views = [